vladigleba/vladigleba.github.io/posts/basics/prayer.md

 {% ct '1 Chronicles 16:12' %}

 Because it's easy to forget the way God has answered our prayers in the past, it's wise to write it down and revisit it from time to time.
 Rehearsing His blessings will do wonders to strength our faith in Him.

-## Notes

-add after intercession:
-- perserverance when praying for heart change (widow parable, Lk.
-18) 1 Th.
-5:17
-- a prayer life after God’s desire that produces results requires time and efort.
-Every important act of His life was prefaced by a lengthy communion with God.
-Prayed all night prior to ordaining the twelve (Lk 6:12)

-add to faith article:
-- presumption as counterfeit of faith
-- Together we confess: By grace alone, in faith in Christ's saving work and not because of any merit on our part, we are accepted by God and receive the Holy Spirit, who renews our hearts while equipping and calling us to good works.